Coronation of the Burmese monarch: Bathing of the King

-Please make the Religion and its attributes shine forth.
-Oh King! love all beings as your own children, their weal and their lives must Oh King! do not be harsh to your vassals.
-Be just, attend to the sayings of the wise, and look after your kith be as your own. and kin.
-This you must always do.

 The King, as an act of merit on his coronation, set free all prisoners except the enemies of the Religion.
 Then the King and his pageant returned to the Palace in the order already mentioned.
 As for the three ceremonial pavilions, they were dismantled and cast into the river.
 Seven days after the ceremony, the king and members of the royal family made an inaugural procession, circling the city moat on a gilt state barge, amid festive music and spectators.
 This in brief is the coronation abhiseka ceremony.